opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 value.

 This approach can cause rounding issues when generating EDLs, FCP7 XMLs, AAFs and others.
-Although in recent times the program has gotten much bettern, Premiere originally had a number of off-by-one errors when it first started supporting professional video workflows via interchange formats, ESPECIALLY when the framerate of the media did not match the framerate of the edit sequence.
+Although in recent times the program has gotten much better, Premiere originally had a number of off-by-one errors when it first started supporting professional video workflows via interchange formats, ESPECIALLY when the framerate of the media did not match the framerate of the edit sequence.

 Again, 1 frame in `23.98` is equal to `0.04170833333333333` seconds.
-The digits value is not easily representable as a discreet time value, and choosing an arbitraty quanta for time means that the true frame time of a video clip of an arbitrary framearate may not always neatly line up with the boundaries of your unit, cuasing gradual drift when you start doing math.
+The digits value is not easily representable as a discreet time value, and choosing an arbitrary quanta for time means that the true frame time of a video clip of an arbitrary framerate may not always neatly line up with the boundaries of your unit, causing gradual drift when you start doing math.

 ## On Efficiency

 Lastly, it is important to note that Vtc does NOT strive to be as efficient as possible.
-Timecode manipulation -- when needed -- is not an operation that most programe needs to be done on the scale of millions of times per second, and will certainly not account for the majority of calculations that a program will be doing at any given step.
+Timecode manipulation -- when needed -- is not an operation that most programs needs to be done on the scale of millions of times per second, and will certainly not account for the majority of calculations that a program will be doing at any given step.